miyehn/niar/README.md

 * volumetrics (real-time and path tracing)
 * global illumination that takes light leakage into account

+Lately I'm completely absorbed by [another side project](https://github.com/miyehn/ffxiv-blm-rotation) though..
+This renderer is still my precious child I will get back to it like I always did I promise ;_;

 ---

 **For real-time rendering**, here's a selected list of its features: